CPSC Expands Phthalate Restrictions in Toys and Child Care Articles

 The law contained the following definitions:

-Children’s toy: a consumer product designed or intended by the manufacturer for a child 12 years of age or younger for use by the child when the child plays.
+- Children’s toy: a consumer product designed or intended by the manufacturer for a child 12 years of age or younger for use by the child when the child plays; and

 The draft final rule CPSC voted to enact will go into effect 180 days after publication in the Federal Register.
 The rule contains the same definitions of “children’s toy” and “child care article” as CPSIA.
 The prohibitions will only apply to plasticized component parts or other component parts that may contain phthalates.